eclipse-embed-cdt/web-jekyll/pages/debug/jlink-install.md

 {% capture windows %}

-The Windows file is an executable installer, named like `JLink_WindowsV684.exe`.
+The Windows download is an executable installer, named like `JLink_WindowsV684.exe`.

 - double click it to start the installation process
 - enter the administrative password